 There’s a great atmosphere with the cool mosaics and deco tiling.
 They’ll also give you a tax refund if you’re a non-EU citizen.
-A great location to combine with a trip to the nearby beaches of the Costa Brava.
+Not to mention, it’s a great location to combine with a trip to the nearby beaches of the Costa Brava.

-Buses run once an hour from 9 am to 8 pm.
-Tickets include a shopping guide, free WiFi, and discount booklet.
+La Roca Buses run once an hour from 9 am to 8 pm.
+Tickets include a shopping guide, free WiFi, and a discount booklet.